Hacettepe-University-CMP681-2020-Spring/ir-project-ir-term-project-anil-ozberk/readme.txt

 RankLib is a library for comparing different ranking algorithms.
 In the current version:
-- Algorithms: MART, RankNet, RankBoost, AdaRank, Coordinate Ascent, LambdaMART, ListNet and Random Forests.
+- Algorithms: MART, RankNet, RankBoost, AdaRank, Coordinate Ascent, LambdaMART, ListNet, Random Forests and Oblivious LambdaMART.
 - Training data: it allow users to:
    + Specify train/test data separately
    + Automatically does train/test split from a single input file